 The Current State of Digital Dentistry

 As advancements are made in digital procedures and new materials emerge to complement these processes, it seems that our standards for what is considered acceptable have declined (Figure 1).
 Poorly executed dentistry is seen all too often.
 The same norms for esthetics that we once fought to improve in the 1970s are now “good enough” because a machine made them.
-Machines can make our lives easier; however, machines are about 80% of the work of the dental technician, but it’s 20% of the human touch that make 100% of the difference with patients.
-But that 20% now is accomplished in different ways and possibly a little harder to achieve.
-Time must be made to learn these new procedures by all involved.
+Machines can make our lives easier; machines are about 80% of the work of the dental technician, but the 20% that is the human touch makes 100% of the difference with patients.
+However, that 20% now is accomplished in different ways and possibly a little harder to achieve.
+Time must be made by all involved to learn these new procedures.
 Constant and continuous improvement is what makes any profession great, and dentistry is certainly no exception.
 Our minds, experiences, the care, and responsibility that we have for our patients, as well as each technician’s unique talents, play the largest role, even in CAD/CAM dentistry.

 Through research and study, different processes have been developed that make life easier and more predictable while saving time for the doctor, patient, and technician.
 The dental industry is constantly changing, and the traditional models do not work as they used to.
 Plastic screw-retained dentures have lost their appeal, and their zirconia counterparts, which present more esthetic and longer-lasting results, are quickly taking their place in the market.1

 The days of compromising on the esthetics of zirconia are gone.
-Strength and longevity no longer have to come with lifeless esthetics.
-For a successful long-term zirconia hybrid restoration, the vertical height measured from the margin of the non-engaging abutment to the occlusal of the tooth in the posterior area must be 12 mm to 15 mm, (Figure 6); anything less will cause the zirconia to break.
+Strength and longevity no longer have to come with lifeless esthetics.5 For a successful long-term zirconia hybrid restoration,6 the vertical height measured from the margin of the non-engaging abutment to the occlusal of the tooth in the posterior area must be 12 mm to 15 mm (Figure 6); anything less will cause the zirconia to break.
 Planning at the surgical phase, prior to implant placement, is of special importance to ensure the proper height.
-The bone must be reduced sufficiently to ensure that a ridge lap can be avoided.
+The bone must be reduced sufficiently to ensure that a ridge lap can be avoided.7

 The Intaglio Surface